 Water Powered Backup VS Battery Backup

-Let’s turn our attention on backup pumps for a minute.
+Let’s turn our attention on battery backup sump pumps for a minute.
 You need them.
 When there’s no electricity and all hopes are lost, they’ll rise to the occasion.
 But there are different types of backup pumps, which one should you go for?
-Let’s compare two of the most common backup pumps.
+Let’s compare two of the most common backup system sump pumps.

 In the absence of the base pump, the DC pump will take over.
 But what if the battery is dead and you forgot to replace it?
 In such dire circumstances, you need to have a pump that will run on the energy from an alternate source.
 How about the raging current of water?